JuliaLang/julia/doc/src/manual/mathematical-operations.md

 |:---------- |:-------- |:---------------------------------------- |
 | `!x`       | negation | changes `true` to `false` and vice versa |

+A numeric literal placed directly before an identifier or parentheses, e.g. `2x` or `2(x+y)`, is treated as a multiplication, except with higher precedence than other binary operations.
+See [Numeric Literal Coefficients](@ref man-numeric-literal-coefficients) for details.

 Julia's promotion system makes arithmetic operations on mixtures of argument types "just work" naturally and automatically.
 See [Conversion and Promotion](@ref conversion-and-promotion) for details of the promotion system.